Skip to Content

 See this example in action .

-On the client-side the return type is going to be inferred as expected.
+On the client, the return type is inferred as expected.

 import { ProxyRPC } from 'vovk-client'; // ... const { greeting } = await ProxyRPC.getHello();

-You can also define response type at the client method if you want to keep the original return type to be Response.
+Alternatively, you can define the response type at the client method and keep the server return type as Response.

 import { ProxyRPC } from 'vovk-client'; // ... const { greeting } = await ProxyRPC.getHello<{ greeting: string }>();